Showing posts with label Advent & Christmas. Show all posts

 What's wrong with a Catholic Christian or any Christian joining a Masonic lodge, the Free Masons?

 Why don't more recently ordained priests want to celebrate Mass for our family or group, when our previous pastor/priest would celebrate Mass for us at home or for our group?
+Hint: The focus of our Church is on the Sunday Assembly, which all too many of the baptized are avoiding....

 There are many more questions that come up, and you will find many of them given excellent treatment by Fr.
-Thomas Dowd in his blog.
+Thomas Dowd in his Facebook Page.
 Let's continue to pray for our Holy Father, Pope John Paul II, now and beyond his hour of death, that the Lord may grant him a swift entry into eternal life and the reward of his banquet table; notwithstanding any regrets or shortcomings or sins he may have on his conscience.
 God bless you and your loved ones!

 ----------------------------------------------------------------